xdaichain/reddit-scaling-demo/README.md

 - `RPC` - points to the chain RPC URL.
 It is set to `https://dai.poa.network` by default.
 - `IPC` - points to the local IPC path.
 It is used instead of RPC if not empty.
 - `PROXY_ADMIN` - Proxy Admin address used when deploying upgradable Reddit contracts (passed to the constructor of the `AdminUpgradeabilityProxy` contract).
 This address won't be used during testing but the key should be known if we decide to change something in the Reddit contracts (their implementations).
+Should differ from the other addresses below.
 - `OWNER` - account which deploys and initializes all the contracts.
 The owner has rights to call some functions in `SubredditPoints, Distributions, Subscriptions` and change configurations.
 - `OWNER_KEY` -  `OWNER`'s private key.
 - `GSN_APPROVER` - Gas Station Network account (if used).
 It is passed to the contracts during initialization.
 We will not use GSN in the demo.